MartianZoo/player-resources/solo-rules-summary.md

 ## Changes by expansion

 Either solo mode can be played with any combination of expansions.
+(The Corporate Era pseudo-expansion bundled with the base game is required.)

 * **Venus Next**: If included, then to win **Standard Mode** you must also finish Venus.
 * **Prelude**: If included, play only **12 generations** instead of 14.